Nevskjij/csgo_external_ahk_hack/README.md

-# This hack was origianlly made by worse-666
+# This hack was originally made by worse-666
 https://github.com/worse-666
-I only modifed the code to make the hack more optimal.
+I only modified the code to make the hack more optimal.

 # csgo_external_ahk
 Ahk external hack for csgo. <br>